ridbay/potluck/README.md

-## The Fun Food Friends, an application for planning your next potluck
+## The Fun Food Friends, an application for planning your next potluck built with Reactjs & Firebase, hosted on Heroku.

 ### About the App